 Treating livestock waste at its source promotes environmental health throughout the watershed and generates a wide range of benefits to local ecosystems and communities that cannot be achieved through more difficult and dilute downstream treatment.

 Frequent waste collection followed by advanced treatment dramatically reduces ammonia, greenhouse gases and other air emissions.
-Livestock waste is one of the largest (if not THE largest) sources of ammonia in the U.S. and the world.
+Livestock production is the largest source of ammonia in the U.S. and the world.
 Ammonia contributes to the formation of PM2.5, fine inhalable particulate air pollution that poses significant health risks for heart and lung disease, especially in the young and elderly.
 Ammonia also adds to both groundwater contamination, as well as surface runoff, through atmospheric deposition of nitrogen that is then picked up in stormwater runoff.

 Direct treatment can largely eliminate pathogens in the waste stream.
-Outbreaks of food-borne illness, some fatal, are often traced back to contamination from using raw waste to fertilize crops.
+Outbreaks of food-borne illness, often fatal, are regularly traced back to contamination from livestock waste used to fertilize crops.
 Antibiotic-resistant bacteria due to overuse in livestock production is a widely and hotly-debated issue.
 Several recent studies have demonstrated an increased incidence of MRSA and other antibiotic-resistant bacteria in humans that live near fields that have been treated with both raw swine and dairy manure.
 Increased hormone levels that interfere with fish reproduction have been found in several Pennsylvania rivers; higher hormone levels and their impacts have been linked to runoff from livestock waste.

 Treating livestock waste at its source isn’t just common sense – it makes economic sense: